synapsecns/synapse-contracts/docs/bridge/SynapseBridge.md

 function redeemAndRemove(address to, uint256 chainId, contract ERC20Burnable token, uint256 amount, uint8 swapTokenIndex, uint256 swapMinAmount, uint256 swapDeadline) external nonpayable
 ```

-Relays to nodes that (typically) a wrapped synAsset ERC20 token has been burned and the underlying needs to be redeeemed on the native chain.
+Relays to nodes that (typically) a wrapped synAsset ERC20 token has been burned and the underlying needs to be redeemed on the native chain.
 This function indicates to the nodes that they should attempt to redeem the LP token for the underlying assets (E.g &quot;swap&quot; out of the LP token)